betaflight/betaflight.com/docs/development/API/Dshot.md

 ### Transmission

-When the telemetry bit is set, the requested information is sent via a dedicated back-channel wire to the flight-controller.
+When the telemetry bit is set, the requested information is sent via a dedicated back-channel wire to the flight-controller using the KISS ESC telemetry protocol.
 Multiple ESC’s can share the same wire.
-The protocol used is the KISS ESC telemetry protocol.
-And communicates the data via a single line back to the flight controller.

 **The frame size is a whopping 10 byte - 80 bit and is transmitted with a baudrate of 115200.**

 All telemetry data is transmitted in this frame.
-Detailed specifications can be found in an [rcGroups thread](http://www.rcgroups.com/forums/showatt.php?attachmentid=8524039&d=1450424877).
+Detailed specifications can be found in an [RC Groups thread](http://www.rcgroups.com/forums/showatt.php?attachmentid=8524039&d=1450424877).

 > This way of querying is pretty much outdated and too slow to do anything meaningful - except if you are interested in the current draw directly at the ESC.

-## Bidirectional Dshot
+## Bidirectional DShot

-Bidirectional Dshot is available in BLHELI_32 and on BLHELI_S when using BlueJay firmware.
+Bidirectional DShot is available in BLHELI_32 and on BLHELI_S when using BlueJay firmware.

-Bidirectional Dshot is also known as **inverted Dshot**, because the signal level is inverted, so 1 is low and a 0 is high.
-This is done in order to let the ESC know, that we are operating in bidirectional mode and that it should be sending back eRPM telemetry packages.
+Bidirectional DShot is also known as **inverted DShot**, because the signal level is inverted, so 1 is low and a 0 is high.
+This is done in order to let the ESC know that we are operating in bidirectional mode and that it should be sending back eRPM telemetry packets.

-> Bidirectional Dshot only works with Dshot 300 and up.
+> Bidirectional DShot only works with DShot 300 and up.

 ### Calculating the Checksum